 This Strategic Planning process was unique to MSWD and effectively used the input of the Board, staff, and management team to derive a final product.
 Guided by staff from Woodard & Curran, the Strategic Planning Team, comprised of the Board and selected staff, began the process by revising the Mission, Vision, and Values that are the guiding principles of MSWD.
 The Team then analyzed SWOT information, assessing internal strengths, weaknesses, and external opportunities and threats.
-MSWD then hosted an "all hands" meeting where all employees were invited to learn more about the Strategic Plan and provide feedback on its direction.
+MSWD then hosted an "all hands" meeting where all employees were invited to learn more about

 FINANCIAL DATA

-Cost Associated with this action: To be determined
+Cost Associated with this action: To I termined

 Current FY cost:

 Future FY cost: -0-

-Is it covered in current year budget: YES □ NO 🗆
+Is it covered in current year budget: YES 🗆 NO 🗆

-Budget adjustment needed: YES □ NO 🗆
+Budget adjustment needed: YES 🗆 NO 🗆

 If yes, year needed: NA

 All previous contracts including dates, amounts and board approvals are attached or have been made available.

 FUNDING SOURCES

 Source of funds:

 BID/Job#

 Current BID/Job balance

 Balance remaining if approved: